taw10/starlet/README.md

 Starlet: Stage lighting control in Lisp
 =======================================

 Starlet is an experimental Lisp-based domain-specific language (DSL) for theatrical lighting control.
 It's based on [Guile](https://www.gnu.org/software/guile/) and sends its DMX output via [OLA](https://openlighting.org) to almost any type of lighting control interface - DMX, sACN, Art-Net etc.  Starlet also undertands MIDI, enabling you to control lights and cues with physical faders, knobs and buttons.

+Click for a video demonstration:
 [![Video demonstration](screenshot.png)](https://vimeo.com/520547229)

-Click the screenshot for a video demonstration!

 With Starlet, a cue list looks like this: